CircuitSetup/Flux-Capacitor_backup/README.md

 To start the learning process, hold the Time Travel button for a few seconds, until the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
 Then press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
 Then press "1", wait for the acknowledgement, and so on.
 The order of keys is 0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - \* - \# - Arrow up - Arrow down - Arrow left - Arrow right - OK.

-Instead of \* (starts command sequence) and \# (aborts command sequence), which many remote controls lack, you can use any other key, of course.
+If your remote control lacks the \* (starts command sequence) and \# (aborts command sequence) keys, you can use any other key, of course. \* could be "menu" or "setup", \# could be "exit" or "return".

 If no key is pressed for 10 seconds, the learning process aborts, as does briefly pressing the Time Travel button.
+In thoses cases, the keys already learned are forgotten and nothing is saved.

 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls send keys repeatedly and/or might send different codes alternately.
 If you had the FC learn a remote and the keys are not (always) recognized afterwards, that remote is of that type and cannot be used.